Karel Tilga: Career

 Competing for Georgia Bulldogs (men), he won their fifth ever NCAA individual title (second in the heptathlon) by scoring a school record 6,264 to win the heptathlon at the 2021 NCAA Division I Indoor Track and Field Championships in March 2021, in Fayetteville, Arkansas. with the No. 2 all-time collegiate performance.
 He scored a near 400 point-improvement on his decathlon lifetime best at the Specs Town Invitational in Athens, Georgia in April 2021 besting Garrett Scantling by just 8 points.
 Tilga's score reached the Olympic qualifying standard of 8350 points.
 He then won the 2021 Outdoor NCAA Championships in the decathlon in Eugene, Oregon.
 At the delayed 2020 Olympic Games in Tokyo, Japan in 2021, he received 0 in pole vault and eventually finished 20th overall.
 He did not finish the 2022 European Championships after also receiving 0 in pole vault.

 Tilga finished fourth in the decathlon at the 2023 World Championships in Budapest, Hungary.
 Tilga was selected as the best male athlete of April 2021 of the European Athletics Association (EAA) and the best male athlete of Estonia in 2023.

 He competed in Paris at the 2024 Summer Olympics in the decathlon, finishing in eleventh place overall.

 In September 2025, he competed in the decathlon at the 2025 World Athletics Championships in Tokyo, Japan.

+In August, he competed at the 2026 European Athletics Championships in Birmingham, England, placing fifth overall in decathlon.